KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 As you move through more Java material, it will be helpful to frame the tasks you create in terms of methods.
 This will help you think about what inputs you might need and what output you expect.

-Example code can be found in the [Methods-Review](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Methods-Review) file
+Example code can be found in the [Methods-Review](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Methods-Review) folder